rtomrud/eslint-config-pretty-strict/README.md

 ### 3. Do One Thing

 Do it only.
 Per line of code.
-What's _one thing_?
+What's _One Thing_?
 Every statement, expression, clause, declaration or chained call should go on its own line.
 It speeds-up reading, scanning and refactoring.
 It makes typos stand out.
 And it makes diffs clearer.